New methods to find patches of invisible integer lattice points: New methods to find closer hidden forests

 In the boxed entries in the matrix above, we place the 9 smallest primes larger than 3 where the grid in Figure~\ref{fig:optimal_gcd_grid} places $p_1, \ldots, p_9$.

-Observe that the forest $H_{(134043,184785885)}^4$ found in Example~\ref{exam:4by4} is the closest known $4 \times 4$ forest and is attained by cleverly using the method of \textit{strings of strongly composite integers} (i.e., using computer computation to find the smallest four consecutive values $x_1, \ldots, x_4$ which each have at least 4 primes factors each), and then using computer computation again to compute the next set of four values $y_1, \ldots, y_4$ each of which is not relatively prime to all four $x$-values.
+Observe that the forest $H_{(134043,184785885)}^4$ found in Example~\ref{exam:4by4} is the closest known $4 \times 4$ forest and is attained by cleverly using the method of \textit{strings of strongly composite integers}.
+That is, using computer computation to find the smallest four consecutive values $x_1, \ldots, x_4$ which each have at least 4 primes factors each, and then using computer computation again to compute the next set of four values $y_1, \ldots, y_4$ each of which is not relatively prime to all four $x$-values.
 However, the $\QP$ associated to this closest forest is not optimal in the sense that it uses 10 primes (not including 2 and 3), whereas an optimal $\QP$ uses at most 9 primes (not including 2 and 3).

-Moreover much computer assistance was required to generate $H_{(134043,184785885)}^4$, however no computer assistance whatsoever is required to create what we call an optimal $\gcd$-matrix, $\optGcd$.
+Note that much computer assistance was required to generate $H_{(134043,184785885)}^4$, however no computer assistance whatsoever is required to create the optimal $\gcd$-matrix, $\optGcd$.
 From the matrix $\optGcd$ in this example, we can produce the quasiprime matrix as follows using the \texttt{QP}-algorithm: